* Pricing available for alternative cabin types, please contact us

 Enjoy breakfast as you begin your crossing of the Nullarbor Plain, taking its name from the Latin word meaning ‘no trees’.
 Part way along the world’s longest stretch of straight railway track (478km), have a wander around Cook, an abandoned railway town that was once home to a bush hospital and more than 50 railway workers.
 Next stop is tiny Rawlinna, a remote outpost bordering the largest sheep station in the southern hemisphere.
 Here you’ll enjoy an outback dinner under a glorious spread of stars (seasonal).
 (B,L,D)

-Your breakfast treat this morning is watching the delightful Avon Valley pass by your window, as the final stage of your crossing to Perth unfolds.
+Watch the delightful Avon Valley pass as the final stage of your crossing to Perth unfolds.
 Arrive at East Perth Rail Terminal after a delicious lunch, and transfer to your accommodation.
 The evening is yours to embrace: discover some of the city’s atmospheric laneway bars and restaurants, buzzing with live music and street art.

 OVERNIGHT: 1 night Travelodge Perth (B,L)

 You will be transferred to Fremantle to board Sea Princess® and commence your Coral Coast Discovery.
 (B,L,D)